Class: Sketchup::View

 Note:

 The font size is platform dependent.
 On Windows the method expects points, where on Mac it's pixels.
 See “Cross Platform Font Size” example for details.
+As of SketchUp 2025.0 you can use the :pixel_size or :point_size options to specify the size in pixels or points respectively.

 This method is used to draw text on the screen and is usually invoked within the draw method of a tool.